aviaryan/shape-recog/readme.md

 * Now when we have angles, we can validate if a figure is a correct triangle/square/rectangle or not.
 * For 1-vertex figures which can accidentally be a circle, we check for the ratio discussed earlier.
 If ratio is OK, that's a circle else INVALID.
 * Calculating angles for polygons is much better when angle is calculated with help of adjacent vertices.
 This way we get the best approximated figure.
+* Now to validate if figures drawn are closed and symbolically correct, we can use the fact that distance(last_point, first_point) should always be less than distance(last_vertex, first_point).
+Cases which violate this test should be caught in the *Angle Test*.
+* I am also using the [Distance Formula](http://en.wikipedia.org/wiki/Distance_from_a_point_to_a_line#Line_defined_by_two_points) to check if a figure will actually close or tend to close.